-The Secretary expects that embargoes and partial embargoes on exports of arms-related items to the Democratic Republic of the Congo, Côte d'Ivoire, Eritrea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Somalia, and Sudan will meet U.S. obligations under relevant UN Security Council resolutions.
+The Secretary has determined that the foreign policy controls will meet U.S. obligations under the relevant UN Security Council arms embargoes and partial embargoes on the Democratic Republic of the Congo, Côte d'Ivoire, Eritrea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Somalia, and Sudan.

 - 2. Compatibility with Foreign Policy Objectives.
 The Secretary has determined that these controls are compatible with U.S. foreign policy objectives, and that the extension of these controls will not have any significant adverse foreign policy consequences.
 The controls complement U.S. foreign policy and other aspects of U.S. relations with these persons and countries.
 They encourage these persons and governments to modify their actions with the goal of improving conditions in their region.
 These controls are consistent with U.S. foreign policy goals of promoting peace and stability, and preventing weapons proliferation and human rights abuses. - 3.
 Reaction of Other Countries.
 The Secretary has determined that any adverse reaction to these controls is not likely to render the controls ineffective and that any adverse reaction by other countries would not be counterproductive to U.S. foreign policy interests.
 Notwithstanding the fact that most countries have not imposed embargoes as comprehensive as those of the United States, and that some countries have challenged certain U.S. controls as unwarranted extraterritorial measures, the overriding foreign policy objective of maintaining these controls outweighs negative foreign reactions.
 Opposition to U.S. foreign policy-based controls by many of our major trading partners, including some close allies, continues to be a point of contention.
-This reaction has led some foreign firms to design-out U.S. components or to cite the lack of their own national sanctions as a marketing tool to secure business contracts that might have gone to U.S. companies.
+This reaction has led some foreign firms to "design out" U.S. components or to cite the lack of their own national sanctions as a marketing tool to secure business contracts that might have gone to U.S. companies.
 In some instances, foreign governments have instructed foreign firms to ignore U.S. reexport controls.
-However, in certain areas, such as the nuclear threat posed by Iran and North Korea and the genocide in the Darfur region of Sudan, the United States has received broader international support for its sanctions policies from other countries.
+However, in certain areas, such as the nuclear threat posed by Iran and North Korea, the Government of Syria's egregious abuses of human rights, including the use of violence and torture, arbitrary arrests, detentions and executions of peaceful civilians, and the genocide in the Darfur region of Sudan, the United States has received broader international support for its sanctions policies from other countries.

 Many countries support U.S. efforts to ensure that exports and reexports of U.S.-origin items are not used in terrorist activities, the development of WMD, or by entities or foreign governments that are perpetrating or promoting civil unrest in their own or other countries.
-The Department of Commerce promotes these shared objectives by blocking designated groups and individuals from acquiring commodities that could aid or assist these groups in committing future acts deemed to support these activities.
+The Department of Commerce promotes these shared objectives by blocking designated groups and individuals from acquiring items that could aid or assist these groups in committing future acts deemed to support these activities.
 Although some countries are considering restrictive legislation, very few maintain export controls similar to those implemented by the United States.
 Many countries have imposed controls on entities specifically designated in UNSCRs.

 Although most countries recognize the right of the United States to determine its own foreign policy and security concerns and share U.S. concerns regarding Cuba, many countries continue to oppose controls on trade between the United States and Cuba, and an annual United Nations General Assembly resolution condemning the embargo passes each year with overwhelming support, with only the United States and Israel voting against it.
-Many nations support greater freedoms and economic reforms in Cuba, but refrain from overt criticism of the Cuban Government.
+Although many nations support greater freedoms and economic reforms in Cuba, they refrain from overt criticism of the Cuban Government.